 The FTC also reported that Snapchat stores videos on recipients’ devices without encryption, meaning the videos can be accessed even after “disappearing” on the Snapchat application.

 Successful Hacker Breach

-On top of all that, Snapchat reportedly failed to secure their users’ information.
-In January, hackers got a hold of over 4.6 snapchat profiles and snagged a whole lot of valuable consumer data.
-To make matters more complicated for the app company, before the breach, security experts warned Snapchat that the application could be exploited, but the company, allegedly, did little about it.
+On top of all that, in January, hackers snagged a whole lot of valuable Snapchat user data.
+Making matters more complicated for the app company, security experts had warned Snapchat that the application was exploitable, but the company, allegedly, did little to fix the issue.

 iOS users weren’t the only affected people.
 Android Snapchaters’ locations were also transmitted to the Snapchat servers, even though the company claimed it didn’t collect any information from users.

 Snapchat Got The Same “Sweetheart” Punishment As Facebook Did For Beacon

 Like Facebook before them, part of Snapchat’s FTC agreement requires the company to implement a 20-year privacy monitoring program, which will be overseen by an external privacy expert.

 The FTC warned Snapchat that violation of the agreement will result in a civil penalty of up to $16,000 for each offense.
 Snapchat has since made some upgrades, reporting: “we continue to invest heavily in security and countermeasures to prevent abuse.”

 Entangled in an FTC investigation?
 Get in touch with Kelly / Warner Law.
 Click here to learn more about our online marketing legal practice.